 C-1 REAGENT

-Concentrated Sulphuric Acid
+C-1.1 Concentrated Sulphuric Acid

 C-2 PROCEDURE

 Weigh accurately about 2 g of the material in a tared crucible.
 Ignite, gently at first, until the material is thoroughly charred, cool, moisten the residue with 1 ml of sulphuric acid and ignite gently till the carbon is completely consumed.
 Cool the crucible in a desiccator and weigh.